Peanhua/ot-harjoitustyo/documentation/architecture.md

 #### Highscores in files

-When using files to save highscores, each type of highscores are saved in their own file.
+When using files to save highscores, each type of highscore are saved in their own file.
 A highscore entry is split into 3 lines:
 ```
 name